Until March 2024, I wrote full-length movie, concert/theater, and exhibition reviews that I crossposted on IG and here on my blog.

 APR 30, 2024, Bambi Theater

-Miyazaki Hayao’s 2004 ハウルの動く城 (Hauru no Ugoku Shiro/Howl’s Moving Castle)
+Miyazaki Hayao’s 2004 ハウルの動く城 (Hauru no ugoku shiro aka Howl’s Moving Castle)

-When I watched Miyazaki Hayao’s ハウルの動く城 aka Howl’s Moving Castle back in 2004 I liked it, but yesterday I realized I love it.
+When I watched Miyazaki Hayao’s ハウルの動く城 (Hauru no ugoku shiro aka Howl’s Moving Castle) back in 2004 I liked it, but yesterday I realized I love it.
 Once again, there’s no clear antagonist—except maybe war itself, directly or indirectly supported by a whole cast of contagonists who follow their own agendas without being outright evil (plus a king with manifest Wilhelm II vibes).
 Finally, I remember Roger Ebert not liking the movie while having only seen the dubbed version and confusing important characters.

 APR 30, 2024, Bambi Theater